TwilioDevEd/automated-survey-laravel/readme.md

 ![Open a number configuration](https://raw.github.com/TwilioDevEd/automated-survey-laravel/master/number-conf.png)

 Next, edit the "Request URL" field under the "Voice" section and point it towards your ngrok-exposed application `/first_survey` route.
-Set the HTTP method to GET.
+Make sure the method is set to POST.
 If you have are trying out the Heroku application you need to point Twilio to `http://<your-app-name>.herokuapp.com/first_survey`.
 See the image below for an example: